Create a room

 Adding a background to the room

-node.
-This node is required in
+Our room requires an ESCBackground node.
+This node is necessary in

 order to capture input events for the background of the room.
 It can also

-parameter in the ESCBackground
+property in the ESCBackground node.

-This will additionally set the dimensions of the ESCBackground
+This will additionally set the dimensions of the ESCBackground node to the

 size of the image.